canjs/can-component/docs/view.md

 ### Omitting view entirely

-If the user does not provide a view property, the content -whether defined or passed inline, will be rendered instead.
+If the Component does not contain a view property, the content -whether defined or passed inline, will be rendered instead.

 This means a component like this: